-Advertising costs consist primarily of print advertising, trade shows, and other related expenses.
-Advertising costs are expensed as incurred and amounted to \$877 and \$826 in 2014 and 2015, respectively, and are recorded as a component of sales and marketing expense.
+Advertising costs consist primarily of print advertising, trade shows and other related expenses.
+Advertising costs are expensed as incurred and are recorded as a component of sales and marketing expense.
+Advertising costs amounted to \$877 and \$826 for the years ended December 31, 2014 and 2015, respectively, and \$220 and \$234 for the three months ended March 31, 2015 and 2016 (unaudited), respectively.